diegolagoglez/DSystemInfo/README.md

  - Only support one processor.
  - Cannot update the menu field when an item is mounted.
  - Cannot update used space status bar dynamically.

+> NOTE: Choosing version numbers at that time was not one of my skills (maybe not today either).
+DSystemInfo version should be 0.3 ;)